 LBJ Ranch: Tour and Barbecue

 Join us Wednesday evening at the Lyndon B. Johnson National Historic Park for a barbeque buffet and a special guided tour of the ranch.
 See Johnson’s ranch house known as the Texas White House and Airforce One-half.
 Transportation provided from the conference hotel.
 Seating is limited for this ticketed special event.
+Tickets are available when you register for the conference.

 Pre-order your proceedings now and get a discount!
 Published by the Friends of NCPTT, the softcover bound book will include papers with color images submitted by symposium speakers.
 The usual cost for the proceedings is $60 per copy.
 By pre-ordering you can save 30% – just $40 per copy.